 Raymon, and his wife Regina, are members of our club.
 Raymon is a retired general surgeon from the Delta area.
 Raymon is a deep thinker for our club.
 He is one that when he speaks, we all listen!
 A great asset to have as a director and member of the club.
 Raymon and Regina attended the 2019 International Convention in Milan, Italy.

 Steve has been a member of the Madison Lions Club for the past 10 years.
-He retired this year after 40 years in logistics/transportation as President/CEO of MILS, Inc. He and his family attend church at Madison Heights.
+He retired after 40 years in logistics/transportation as President/CEO of MILS, Inc. He and his family attend church at Madison Heights.

 Steve hobbies include the Pittsburg Steelers football team, music collecting, gardening, classic car shows and travel.